yagoferrer/map-tools/README.md

 Once the Markers are created, you can access directly like this: `GMP.maps.mymap.markers.all`

 #### Update Marker
 Allows you to update one or multiple marker options.
-The 1st parameter can be: a result of Crossfilter, a Marker reference or the uid like this: `{uuid: '<uuid>'}`
+The 1st parameter can be: a result of Crossfilter, a Marker reference or the uid like this: `{uid: '<uid>'}`

 The 2nd parameter is an object with a list of options.
 For example: `visible` to change the Marker visibilty.